Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung Galaxy phone not charging?
 Try these 6 solutions

 A dead smartphone is a scary prospect and one that refuses to accept power from the wall can be similarly unsettling.
 Luckily, though, most charging-related issues can be resolved without mailing in your device for an expensive repair.
 If your Samsung Galaxy smartphone doesn’t charge, here are a few things you can try to bring it back to life.

 If your Samsung smartphone doesn’t charge, check the USB-C port for debris or moisture and try charging with a different adapter and cable.
-If neither of those solutions work, you may have to replace the phone’s charge port.
+If neither of those solutions work, you may have to replace the phone’s charge port or battery.